 Mortal Kombat was extremely popular and made millions of dollars for Midway and Acclaim despite (partially because of) the controversy surrounding the game’s content, so there was absolutely no chance Ed Boon’s team wouldn’t be making a sequel.
 Indeed, 1993 saw the release of Mortal Kombat II in the arcades, and it was everything the fans had asked for and more.
-Better graphics and sound, faster gameplay, more characters, more blood, more special moves and fatalities, more of that Mortal Kombat goodness.
+Better graphics and sound, faster and more responsive gameplay, more characters, more secrets, more blood, more special moves and fatalities, more Mortal Kombat.

 The story is more elaborate this time around.
 Liu Kang defeated Goro and Shang Tsung in the last tournament and saved Earthrealm from getting conquered by Emperor Shao Kahn and his Outworld army.
 Kahn is not pleased and is about to execute Shang Tsung for his failure, but Tsung convinces the emperor to give him another chance.
 His plan?
 Hold another tournament in Outworld, where the Earth’s kombatants would meet certain death by Shao Kahn himself.

 To help lure the Earthrealm fighters to Outworld, Shao Kahn captures Sonya (and, incidentally, Kano) and has his forces destroy the temple of Liu Kang’s White Lotus Society.
 I’m honestly not sure why he bothered because literally the entire point of Shang Tsung’s plan is that an invitation to Mortal Kombat can’t be refused, but I suppose that sort of thing sends a message.